Apple's 2014–15 mobile operating system

 Ahead of the launch of iOS 8, Apple demoted iCloud Photo Library back to beta status and removed access to it from the golden master.

 Apple is also implementing smarter search within the Photos app, making it easier to search through thousands of photos.
 Searches can be conducted via date, time, location, or album name, with smart suggestions for Nearby, One Year Ago, Favorites, and more.

 The editing tools within the Camera app have also been revamped.
 With new Smart Composition tools, it's easier than ever to straighten crooked photos and create the perfect cropped image.
 There new Smart Adjustment tools that allow users to quickly improve lighting conditions by grouping brightness, contrast, exposure, highlights, and shadows into one quick adjustment slider.
 There's also a similar color adjustment tool, along with built-in filters and new access to third-party filters.

 The Camera app has gained a new time-lapse video mode, which takes photos at dynamically selected intervals and then creates video depicting an accelerated sequence of the photos.
-The app also has new controls for exposure, thanks to a range of new manual camera APIs Apple is introducing with iOS 8.
+The app also has new controls for exposure, thanks to a range of new manual camera APIs Apple introduced with iOS 8.

 Panoramic mode was introduced for the iPhone awhile ago, but with iOS 8, it's available on the iPad.
 Both the iPhone and the iPad have gained a new timer mode, which lets users set a delay of three or 10 seconds before capturing an image.